rabbitmq/rabbitmq-website/site/upgrade.md

 are not supported.

-Rolling upgrades from one patch version to another (i.e. from 3.6.x to 3.6.y) are supported except when indicated otherwise in the release notes.
+Rolling upgrades from one patch version to another (i.e. from 3.12.x to 3.12.y) are supported except when indicated otherwise in the release notes.
-It is strongly recommended to consult release notes before upgrading.
+It is **strongly recommended to consult release notes before upgrading**.

 Some patch releases known to require a cluster-wide restart: